muyangren907/flask_tg/readthedocs/concepts/full-api.rst

 Types
 -----

-"Types" as understood by TL are not actually generated in daxiedewy.
+"Types" as understood by TL are not actually generated in daxiedewuyu.
 They would be the "abstract base class" of the constructors, but since Python is duck-typed, there is hardly any need to generate mostly unnecessary code.
 The page for a type contains: